ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/HTTPS Secure Acceleration.md

 1. You start an HTTPS request.
-2. The server generates a public key and a secret key \(self-made or apply from professsional organization\).
+2. The server generates a public key and a secret key \(self-made or apply from professional organization\).
 3. The server sends the public certificate to your side.
 4. You side verify the certificate.